 And I was right.
 It was a magic little bush track, smooth sand mostly, and winding along merrily, scratching my pristine 15yr-old paintwork only occasionally.
 After an hour I stopped for a pee in the cool shade of a magnificent Knob Thorn.

-At times the road did seem to peter swanie out a bit, but it would re-appear, and every now and then blue concrete beacons marked WP would appear reassuringly.
+At times the road did seem to peter swanie out a bit, but it would re-appear, and every now and then blue concrete beacons marked ‘WP’ would appear reassuringly.
 I thought, If this route goes to Western Province I’m sure it goes through Namibia, and Nxamasere will be en route.

-At Kajaja health post two men were building a house right on the road.
-They gave me a smile and a big wave so I asked them (quickly trying, but failing, to ask them a question that could not be answered ‘YES’).
 ‘NO,’ they said, You cannot get to Nxamasere this way, you have to take the tar road.’
 OK, thanks, I said, I’m sure you’re right, but I am going to try.
 I’ll see you back here if I fail, to admit to you: You Were Right.
 They thought that was helluva funny.
-I started to move off and he said, ‘Wait!
-Let me ask our father.’
+I started to move off and one said, ‘Wait!
+Let me ask Our Father.’
 I bowed my head and closed my eyes but he meant his earthly father who was sitting on a chair under a shady tree behind the house they were building.
-“Dad! he shouted in fluent seTswana, ‘Can one get to Nxamasere this way?
+‘Dad!’ he shouted in fluent seTswana, ‘Can one get to Nxamasere this way?
 There’s an ancient white-haired goat here who is determined not to drive on tar.’
 No, said our father, There is no way to Nxamasere that way.
-‘Our father says no, there is no way to Nxamasere that way,’ said my man.
-OK, I said, I’m sure he is right, so I will come back if I get stuck and I will say to you, I admit: You Were Right.
+‘Our father says No, there is no way to Nxamasere that way,’ said my man.
+OK, I said, I’m sure he is right, so I will come back if I get stuck and I will say to him, I admit: You Were Right.

-The road meandered on vaguely northwards, maybe a bit more overgrown and a touch less confidently, but on it meandered nevertheless, with an occasional detour and only one bit of gardening needed where a tree had fallen across and needed a bit of a chop, a rope and a backward tug to make a gap.
+The road meandered on vaguely northwards, maybe a bit more overgrown and a touch less confidently, but on it meandered nevertheless, with an occasional detour and only one bit of gardening needed where a tree had fallen across and needed a bit of branch breaking, a rope and a backward tug to make a gap.
 It was surrounded by elephant droppings so maybe those pachyderm foresters had felled it.
 Still a smooth sandy track, no corrugations, hard enough to not deflate my tyres; occasionally a patch of calcrete which made me think maybe this was the old great north road before the A35?
 Second gear 30kmh; Third gear 40kmh at times.

 Defeat.